Eva Perón: Early childhood

-Eva's 1951 biography, La Razón de mi Vida, contains no dates or references to childhood occurrences, and does not list the location of her birth or her name at birth.
+Eva Perón's 1951 biography, La Razón de mi Vida, contains no dates or references to childhood occurrences, and does not list the location of her birth or her name at birth.
 According to Junín's civil registry, a birth certificate shows that one María Eva Duarte was born on May 7, 1919.
 Her baptismal certificate lists the date of birth as May 7, 1919 under the name Eva María Ibarguren.
 It is thought that in 1945 the adult Eva Perón created a forgery of her birth certificate for her marriage.